Seasonal Rates let you establish default rates for nights and weekend nights for the seasonal date ranges you have set up throughout the year.

 You may have multiple similar properties that you want to all have the same rates.
 There is a Batch Copy button that allows you to take the rates configured for one property, and copy them wholesale to another property (or a bunch of other properties).

-This tool allows you to select property to copy from, the targeted property or properties to copy to, and the type of rates you wish to copy - seasonal, spot, or both.
+This tool allows you to select a property to copy from, the targeted property or properties to copy to, and the type of rates you wish to copy - seasonal, spot, or both.

 The seasonal rates system allows overlapping seasons.
 When evaluating rates, the system will prefer specific dates seasons over recurring seasons, and shorter seasons of the same type over longer seasons.
 If the seasons are the same length, it will prefer seasons with seasonal rates over seasons with no seasonal rates.